-The Governmental Accounting Standards Board has also issued Statement No. 81, Irrevocable Split-Interest Agreements, effective for fiscal years beginning after December 15, 2016.
-The objective of this Statement is to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
-The College has not yet determined the effect that the adoption of GASB Statement No. 81 may have on its financial statements.
+The Governmental Accounting Standards Board has also issued Statement No. 85, Omnibus 2017, effective for fiscal years beginning after June 15, 2017.
+The requirements of this Statement will enhance consistency in the application of accounting and financial reporting requirements.
+Consistent reporting will improve the usefulness of information for users of state and local government financial statements.
+EWVCTC has not yet determined the effect that the adoption of GASB Statement No. 85 may have on its financial statements.